-- 1 ADOPTS for final approval without modification Amendment No. 33 to the City of Joondalup District Planning Scheme No. 2 which seeks to rezone Lot 4 (25) Sheppard Way and Lot 1 (23) Whiley Road, Marmion from 'Commercial' with a density code of R20 to 'Mixed Use', with a density code of R50; - 2 AMENDS Attachment 3 to this Report (The Sheppard Way Structure Plan No 7) as follows: - (a) Clause 1.5.2 v. to be modified to read:

-"Commercial buildings shall be setback from the shopping centre to allow for pedestrian access between the existing car park and the frontage to the commercial tenancy."

-(b) Modify clause 1.5.2 xi to add in at the end of the point, the following:

-"Specifically, buildings shall have habitable rooms and/or major openings facing both streets and/or the shopping centre, as well providing visually interesting elevations to both streets/the shopping centre."
+- ADOPTS for final approval without modification Amendment No. 33 to the City of Joondalup District Planning Scheme No. 2 which seeks to rezone Lot 4 (25) Sheppard Way and Lot 1 (23) Whiley Road, Marmion from 'Commercial' with a density code of R20 to 'Mixed Use', with a density code of R50; - 2 AMENDS Attachment 3 to Report CJ-09/06 (The Sheppard Way Structure Plan No 7) as follows: - (a) The following definition to be inserted after 'Ground Level' under Clause 1.3 Definitions; - "'DRY CLEANING AGENCY' means any land or building where clothes and fabrics are received from the general public for the purposes of cleaning off site." - (b) Clause 1.5.2 v. to be modified to read: - "Commercial buildings shall be setback from the shopping centre to allow for pedestrian access between the existing car park and the frontage to the commercial tenancy." - (c) Modify clause 1.5.2 xi to add in at the end of the point, the following: - "Specifically, buildings shall have habitable rooms and/or major openings facing both streets and/or the shopping centre, as well providing visually interesting elevations to both streets/the shopping centre."

-(c) Modify clause 1.5.2 xv to read as follows:
+(d) Modify clause 1.5.2 xv to read as follows: